-In a next step we calculate trend unemployment to be consistent with the NAIRU.
+In a next step the trend unemployment, consistent with the NAIRU, is obtained as follows.
 The NAIRU is estimated from the modified Phillips curve equation ("triangle" Phillips model) using the Kalman filter.
-A specialized GAP program was developed by C.Planas and A.Rossi at the Joint Research Center (a division of the EC) at Ispra, Italy, and provides a convenient interface for specifying and estimating Watson-Clark-Kuttner model.
-Program GAP was used in the current estimation exercise to compute the unobserved NAIRU time series for different regions in Belgium and at the national level.
+A specialized program GAP with a convenient interface for specifying and estimating the Watson-Clark-Kuttner model was developed by C.Planas and A.Ross (Planas & Rossi, 2004).
+This program was used in the current estimation exercise to compute the unobserved NAIRU time series for different regions in Belgium and at the national level.

-The idea behind Kalman filtering when applying to the estimation of the NAIRU is essentially the following.
+The idea behind Kalman filtering when applied to the estimation of the NAIRU is essentially the following.
 The observed unemployment rate (U_t) is decomposed into a trend (U_t^T) and cyclical (U_t^C) components:

-$$U_t = U_t^T + U_t^C (19)$$
+$$U_t = U_t^T + U_t^C \tag{19}$$